e-mail: bok@dhit.pl

 • They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-• Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that tiny parts of these products can be problematic in medical diagnosis after entering the body.
+• Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, tiny parts of these products can complicate diagnosis after entering the body.

 Keep neodymium magnets away from the wallet, computer, and TV.